mjcasper/info-components/04-checkpoint-grading.md

 **Additional Attempts**: Each Checkpoint Exam question can be attempted at least twice for full credit as long as you keep scoring (P) Progressing each time.
 - The first attempt is during the lecture Checkpoint Exam.
-- The second attempt is during the next Checkpoint Exam.
+- The second attempt is during the next Checkpoint Exam, the following week in lecture.
-- Additionally, any Midterm Exam question that tests the same learning outcome may also be used as an additional attempt (at the discretion of the instructor).
+- Additionally, any Midterm or Final Exam question that tests the same learning outcome may also be used as an additional attempt (at the discretion of the instructor).

-All together this means that you potentially have 3 opportunities to earn full credit on a majority of the Checkpoint Exam questions.
+All together this means that you potentially have 4 opportunities to earn full credit on a majority of the Checkpoint Exam questions.

 > **Frequently Asked Questions**